 Staff at Wrexham Glyndŵr University are committed to developing a stimulating learning environment, which is responsive to student need and their developing abilities.
-The mode of delivery during most modules, therefore, will be varied to include individual lectures, demonstrations, guest lectures and peer presentations.
-Some modules will be delivered online, but no more than one per semester to encourage greater interaction between students in the real and virtual worlds.
+The mode of delivery during most modules, therefore, will be varied to include individual lectures, demonstrations, guest lectures.
 In on-line learning, use will be made of Moodle- the University's VLE.
 Learning is supported on-line through a wraparound approach wherein text is interspersed with web links and audio/visual material.
 Synchronous and asynchronous discussions are thereafter encouraged to enable students to better understand and process lecture materials.